 Generally speaking, no guppy is going to grow to be longer than 2 inches in length.
 Like we said, these are relatively small fish, which does bring a certain level of convenience for anyone who owns them.

-Although female guppies will usually grow to around 2 inches long, males tend to be a little shorter and will usually only grow to around 1.5 inches in length.
+Although female guppies will usually grow to around 2 inches long (this is how long it takes), males tend to be a little shorter and will usually only grow to around 1.5 inches in length.
 These guys might be small, but their appearance, especially their vastly different colors, has always been a big selling point for these little fish.

 How Much Room Does A Guppy Need?

 If you just want to keep a single guppy, or just a couple of them, there is a rule that you need to follow.
 This general rule of thumb is that you will need 1 gallon of aquarium space for each and every single inch of fish.

 Therefore, a 2 inch guppy will require about 2 gallons of water.
 If you have 2 males that are 1.5 inches and 2 females that are 2 inches long, you will need a 7 gallon aquarium, 1 gallon for each inch of fish.